FassihShah/Study-Material-Collection/README.md

 # Study-Material-Collection
 This repository is a collaborative effort to compile all essential study materials, lecture notes, assignments, and labs for students at PUCIT.
-It is designed to help juniors and future students by providing easily accessible resources organized by semester and course.
+It is designed to help juniors and future students by providing easily accessible resources organized by course.

 ## About the Repository
  - A central hub for academic resources related to various courses offered at the university.